Manny2x/UserManager/README.md

 # UserManager
  A program that manages given users.
-It takes in a varargs amount of users and allows the end-user to filter the users down to certain things like their ID or address.
+It takes in a random amount of users and allows the end-user to filter the users down to certain things like their ID or address.

 # How to use
  Specify the each item with the current syntax: NAME, AGE, ADDRESS, PHONE